pingcap/django-tidb/README.md

 ### Prerequisites

 Before installing django-tidb, ensure you have a MySQL driver installed.
-You can choose either `mysqlclient`(recommended) or `pymysql`.
+You can choose either `mysqlclient`(recommended) or `pymysql`(at your own risk).

 #### Install mysqlclient (Recommended)

 Please refer to the [mysqlclient official guide](https://github.com/PyMySQL/mysqlclient#install)

-#### Install pymysql
+#### Install pymysql (At your own risk)

-To install pymysql, use the following command:
+> django-tidb has not been tested with pymysql

 ```bash
 pip install pymysql
 ```

-Then add the following code at the beginning of your Django's `manage.py`:
+Then add the following code at the beginning of your Django's `settings.py`:

 ```python
 import pymysql